MicrosoftDocs/visualstudio-docs/docs/ide/productivity-features.md

 ## Debug code

-Debugging can consume a lot of time, but the following tips can help you speed up the process.
+Debugging can take time, but the following tips can help you speed up the process.

 - **Use the Visual Studio debugger tools**.
-In the Visual Studio context, when you *debug your app*, it usually means that you are running the application in debugger mode.
+In the Visual Studio context, when you *debug your app*, it usually means that you're running the application in debugger mode.
 The debugger provides many ways to see what your code is doing while it runs.
 See [First look at the Visual Studio Debugger](../debugger/debugger-feature-tour.md) for a guide to getting started.

 - **Set temporary breakpoints**.
 You can create a temporary breakpoint in the current line of code and start the debugger simultaneously.
 When you hit that line of code, the debugger enters break mode.
 For more information, see [Navigate through code with the debugger](../debugger/navigating-through-code-with-the-debugger.md).